vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 ### Testing Software

+If it's a pull request, this means that someone is requesting changes to be made to the software.
+We need to test those changes, and ensure that nothing is broken.
-If it's a pull request, we are primarily interested with running the library of tests.
+This means that we are primarily interested with running the library of tests.
 Here are tests run by the
 <a href="https://github.com/expfactory/expfactoryr" target="_blank">expfactoryr</a> library to test the Breath Counting
 Task's own library.
 Note that we do this via a <a href="https://hub.docker.com/r/expfactory/expfactoryr/" target="_blank">Docker Container</a>.